 Ring style: Go for a nontraditional diamond shape, like heart or princess, to accentuate your unique style.

 Beautiful on days both sunny and cloudy, Discovery Park is an urban oasis unlike any other.
-Following a refreshing hike, get down on one knee on a bluff overlooking the waves of the Puget Sound, or at the Black Hole Sun sculpture, featured in the Soundgarden song of the same name.
+Following a refreshing hike, get down on one knee on a bluff overlooking the waves of the Puget Sound, or on the beach as crashing waves play the soundtrack to your moment.

 Ring style: The simple beauty of the solitaire collection draws the eye right away, much like the unassuming beauty of the coastline.

 King Street Station

 King Street Station has the potential for an unbeatable surprise proposal.
 Guide your loved one into the stunning main hall of this historic station and ask for their hand surrounded by marble and grand columns; then whisk them away on a surprise weekend trip on one of the trains leaving the station.